PetroRulov/DivisionWithPeriodFindings/README.md

 DivisionWithPeriodFindings
 ==========================
-<h2>This application allows to divide integer numbers and print the result as long division view into console.
+<h2>This is console - application that allows to divide integer numbers and print the result as long division view into console.
 Application should find and print result of division and period of division. + JUnit tests.</h2>
 <h3>Restriction: Search period to the 10th character after the comma.</h3>
 <h3>The application will stop running when you type the word "exit" in a separate line.</h3>